Quick note from Shiv: I’m happy to announce that this post was included in one of the PMP books published by Cornelius Fichtner recently. Yay! 🙂

 So, I went around various online forums looking for a solution and discussed with several people who have passed PMP.

 What I learned is that it is not necessary to try to remember all of them.

-With this realization I went about understanding each process, what is it supposed to accomplish, how it relates to previous and next process in sequence (in the same KA as well as across other PGs and KAs).
+With this realization I went about understanding each process, what is it supposed to accomplish, how it relates to previous and next process in sequence (in the same Knowledge Areas as well as across other Process Groups and Knowledge Areas).

 Next, I found another nice way to understand ITTOs.

-During the exam I realized that our knowledge of ITTO is tested in a way that if you have understood the process you will be able to deduce the right option amongst 4 choice.
+During the exam I realized that our knowledge of ITTO is tested in a way that if you have understood the process you will be able to deduce the right option among the 4 options.

 In essence, the 3 ways to remember ITTOs –